Chief Executive Officer, Senior Solicitor

 In the case of Micklewright v Surrey County Council in 2011, I acted for the claimant in a Fatal Accidents Act claim where death was caused by a falling tree branch overhanging a public parking space.

-- Past President of the Association of Personal Injury Lawyers (APIL).
+- Past President and Fellow of the Association of Personal Injury Lawyers (APIL).

 - Member and assessor for APIL’s specialist brain injury and clinical negligence accreditation schemes.